 Clear Title: A Clear Title is a title for which a search has been done and no other owners have been found for the property and no unexplained liens or legal issues are present.

 Closing Costs: Closing Costs are paid during the finalization of the purchase of real estate.
-Typically the closing costs will include fees like the origination fee, recording fees, document fees, points, attorney fees(if applicable), survey fees, fee for title insurance for the property and the payment or real estate taxes.
+Typically the closing costs will include fees like the origination fee, recording fees, document fees, points, attorney fees(if applicable), survey fees, the fee for title insurance for the property and the payment or real estate taxes.
 These are subject to the individual transactions and should be discussed with your escrow officer.

 Cloud On A Title: An irregularity, possible claim, lien or encumbrance that if valid would affect or impair the title.
-For instance if John Doe gets a new roof but doesn't pay the roofers and they file for a mechanics lien then the lien would become a cloud on the title.
+For instance, if John Doe gets a new roof but doesn't pay the roofers and they file for a mechanics lien then the lien would become a cloud on the title.

 Deed: A legal document that indicates ownership of a piece of real estate.
 It transfers title of a property that is passed from one owner to another.